Nesslow/eve-mission-ness/project-plan.md

 This section outlines the design philosophy for the application.

-1.  **CSS Framework:** Use **Pico.css**.
-    - **Rationale:** It is a lightweight, "classless" framework that provides excellent default styling for semantic HTML elements.
-This minimizes time spent on CSS and maximizes focus on application logic.
-It also includes a native dark mode.
-    - **Implementation:** Include the Pico.css stylesheet via CDN in the `<head>` of `index.html`.
+1.  **CSS**

 2.  **Look and Feel:**
     - **Theme:** Dark theme by default.
 The design should feel like a professional utility tool, inspired by the dark, futuristic aesthetic of EVE Online.
     - **Layout:** A simple, responsive two-column layout.
       - A fixed navigation sidebar on the left for main sections (Dashboard, Hangar, Missions, History, Reports, Settings).
       - A main content area on the right that updates based on the selected section.
     - **Typography & Spacing:** Prioritize readability and clarity.
 Data tables, forms, and lists should be well-spaced.
-Use a clean, sans-serif font provided by the framework.
+Use a clean, sans-serif font.
     - **Interactivity:** Keep interactions simple and intuitive.
 Use the standard `<dialog>` element for modals and confirmation prompts.
 Avoid unnecessary animations.
 The application should feel fast and responsive.

 ---